nextgis/docs_ngmobile/source/ngw_integration.rst

    :align: center
    :height: 10cm

-   Accounts selecting in OS settings.
+   Selecting accounts in OS settings

 3. Select the "NextGIS" account from the list(see :numref:`ngmobile_accounts_in_os_pic`).